 I use Pretty Links for all my affiliate links and I highly recommend it.

-This is a very simple plugin that simply allows you to easily insert code into the header or footer of your website.
+This is a very simple plugin that simply allows you to easily insert code into the header or footer of your blog.

 You’ll need to insert code like this when you’re installing Google Analytics or a Facebook Pixel, for example.